-Journal of Environmental and Agricultural Sciences (JEAS) is a peer reviewed international journal publishes:
+Journal of Environmental and Agricultural Sciences (JEAS) is a peer-reviewed international journal publishes following types of article:

 - Review articles